kawaicheung/book-on-naming-things/manuscript/Ch_CodeShape.md

 # Code Shape {#ch_shape}

-When we talk about _good design_ in software, we traditionally mean something that isn't immediately visible, like good architecture.
-But, code is utterly visual.
-Good design also means code that -- for lack of a more technical term -- _looks nice_.
+_Good design_ in software usually means something that isn't immediately visible.
+You have to spend time digesting the code to understand how the model it creates is elegant.
+But, code isn't just how you describe a model.
+The code itself has a design.

-Good code has a certain kind of shape that you can sense.
-It's spaced, indented, and line-broken nicely.
-I've found that code that's shaped well is usually written well.
+Good code design has a certain kind of _shape_ to it.
+It's spaced, indented, and broken nicely.
+Code that's shaped well usually is written well.
 Code that looks unorderly usually _is_ unorderly.
+If the programmer cared enough about how the code looked, surely they cared enough about the model it describes.

 Names can play a large role in determining this  shape as well.
 Consider this simple `for` loop.

 ```C#
 for (int i=0; i < tokens.length; i++)